tycrek-archive/vinescrape/README.md

 ## Credits and thanks

-- Jason Huggins (Creator of Selenium)
 - Ricardo Garcia Gonzalez (Creator of youtube-dl)
-- Mozilla Foundation (for geckodriver.exe)
 - Nick Craig-Wood (Creator of rclone)
 - Everyone at StackOverflow